pyTooling/Actions/doc/JobTemplate/AllInOne/CompletePipeline.rst

 :Type:            string
 :Required:        no
 :Default Value:   — — — —
-:Description:     The token to publish code coverage and unit test results to `CodeCov <https://about.codecov.io//>`__.
+:Description:     The token to publish code coverage and unit test results to :term:`CodeCov`.

 .. _JOBTMPL/CompletePipeline/Secret/CODACY_TOKEN: